Everyone must stay at home to help stop the spread of coronavirus.

 Every Tuesday afternoon.

-Carol King - regular review and monitoring is held on an individual appointment basis.
+Practice Nurse - Regular review and monitoring is held on an individual appointment basis.

 Family Planning & Women’s Health

 A confidential service is available with the doctor of your choice or the Practice Nurse who can offer information and/or advice on contraception and sexual health matters.
 The Practice Nurses also offer cervical screening for female patients.
 Alternatively you can contact the family planning clinic at the Primary Healthcare Centre, Church Street Tel: 01773 546800.

 Tim Storr has two clinics per week offering treatment for all musculoskeletal disorders, such as neck and back pain.

 The nurses provide a full vaccination service for children.
 For travel more information can be found on the above tab.